FuzzingLabs/wasm_runtimes_fuzzing/INTEGRATION.md

 List of projects can be found below.
 This list is subject to changes in the future.

-Regarding APIs, we will focus first on:
+Regarding APIs, we will focus first on apis in charge of the following operations:
-- [YES] WebAssembly module parsing/deserialization.
+- [YES] parsing/deserialization.
+- [YES] validation.
-- [YES] WebAssembly module instantiation.
+- [YES] instantiation.
-- [YES] WebAssembly module execution.
+- [YES] execution.
-- [MAYBE] WebAssembly module serialization.
+- [MAYBE] serialization.

 # Projects integrated